wesley-pribadi/tp/docs/UserGuide.md

 Format: `deletesession d/YYYY-MM-DD [g/GROUP_NAME]`

 * Removes that date's session (and attendance/participation) across all students in the group.
-* If `g/GROUP_NAME` is omitted, the session is deleted from the current group view.
+* If `g/GROUP_NAME` is omitted, the session is deleted from the current group.
 * If the deleted date is currently highlighted in `view`, the highlight is cleared.

 Examples: